-January is typically a quiet time in Bath.
-It’s cold, dark and wet, and we’re poorer, heavier, and bleary-eyed after the late nights and festive shenanigans.
-For visitors and Bath residents alike, this is the perfect time of the year for hunkering down in a cosy, warm spot with a hot drink whilst catching up with friends or relaxing by yourself, whether between the pages of a book, lost in the vast ether of the internet, or taking a moment to step out of life’s busy schedule.
-Here are Jules Mittra of Around and About Bath’s hunker-down spots across Bath…
+January is typically a quiet time in Bath, but it’s perfect for hiding out in a cosy, warm spot with a hot drink whilst catching up with friends or getting lost in a good book, taking time to step out of life’s busy schedule.
+Here are Jules Mittra from Around and About Bath’s hunker-down spots across Bath…

-A real refuge from the hustle bustle of everyday life.
-No.15 Great Pulteney’s hotel restaurant doubles as Cafe 15 during the day, and is a gem of a spot to while away hours.
+A real refuge from the hustle and bustle of everyday life.
+No.15 Great Pulteney’s hotel restaurant doubles as The Dispensary during the day, and is a gem of a spot to while away hours.
 Set in the former Georgian townhouse’s basement, it is cosy, unique (with the feel of a Victorian chemist’s store) and serves fabulous pastries as well as coffees.
 Absolutely perfect for a cold, wet day!

 If unusual settings are your thing, this is definitely worth a try.
 St Michael’s Café is located inside one of Bath’s most impressive churches in the heart of Bath, just across from Waitrose.
 Called ‘St Michael’s Without’ due to it being just outside the city’s medieval walls way back when, most of the church you see today is Georgian.
 Enjoy a peaceful cup of coffee and tuck into any number of tempting treats and lunch options surrounded by arches, domes and columns and, possibly, the sound of the church’s pipe organ.